actXc/peertube-plugin-private-embed25/README.md

 ![Screenshot](docs/screenshot.png)

+Ensure that the domain contains the protocol and a trailing slash like shown in the screenshot!

 If checked, the video can no longer be viewed without being embedded on the domain entered in the respective input field.

+Multiple domains can be added separated by comma.

+## Remove restriction

+If you want to remove the restriction ensure to remove the domains from the domain field, then uncheck the box and save the changes.

 ## Update from previous version